hashicorp/terraform-provider-vsphere/website/docs/d/folder.html.markdown

 # vsphere\_folder

 The `vsphere_folder` data source can be used to get the general attributes of a vSphere inventory folder.
-Paths are absolute and include must include the datacenter.
+Paths are absolute and must include the datacenter.

 ## Example Usage